monadicsystems/monadicsystems.github.io/post1.md

 ## Template Fragments with Lucid

-Let's apply what we learned and implement template fragments pattern.
-I'm going to use the [example used in the original essay](https://htmx.org/essays/template-fragments/) so we can compare and contrast between the approaches that these two templating libraries take.
+Let's apply what we learned and implement the template fragments pattern.
+I'm going to use the example used in the original [essay](https://htmx.org/essays/template-fragments/) so we can compare and contrast between the approaches that these two templating libraries take.

 First, let's translate the first chill template used in the essay into lucid